 The Center for Academic Resources

-The Center for Academic Resources, located on the first floor of Dunn Library, is designed to provide students with individualized help to meet the requirements for competencies and courses.
+The Center for Academic Resources (CARs), located on the first floor of Dunn Library, is designed to provide students with individualized help to meet the requirements for competencies and courses.
 The Center provides guidance at any point in the writing process (including the revising and editing of portfolios), gives assistance for any math or foreign language course, and assigns tutors for most classes.
 Students can learn academic strategies for test taking, note taking, reading college textbooks, and time and stress management.
-All tutoring services available at Hawley are free to Simpson students.
-In addition, the College Level Examination Program (CLEP) test is available upon request, and graduate school test registration and study materials are also available.
+All tutoring services available at CARs are free to Simpson students.

 Continuous Attendance and Requirements for Graduation

 In the event a student does not remain in continuous attendance at Simpson, the requirements for graduation at the time of initial registration shall remain in force, provided that the non-attendance period does not exceed one full calendar year for full-time students and two calendar years for Continuing & Graduate Program students.
 In the event that the non-attendance period exceeds the amount of time allowed for full-time or for Continuing & Graduate Program students, the student will be required to complete the catalog requirements in force at the time of readmission.

 The requirements for the major are to be those in effect at the time of the declaration of the major program.
 The time of declaration of the major is determined by the date of its receipt in the Office of the Registrar.
 The student should declare a major on a Declaration of Major form submitted to the Office of the Registrar by the time he/she has completed 50 semester hours of credit.